|MY MESSY BEDROOM |

 "Then make sure you fall in love with a rich man," she said.

 That was good advice, so naturally, as I do with all good advice, I ignored it.
 But I think about it often.
 Particularly when I come home from work, take a look around my home (it's more of habitat, really) and mutter, "Damn, why didn't I marry one of those weird rich guys who liked me back in university?
 Because I would have a maid now and this house would be clean and inviting instead of messy and accusatory.
 And also a hell of a lot bigger."

 See, the thing is (this is the part where I launch into the thousand-and-one-excuses, which is really just one excuse...LAZY...rolled up in a bunch of other decoy excuses) I work full-time.
 Like, FULL full-time.
-I put in long days, I work overtime, I have sleep issues, I am allergic to dust, I have this debilating RSI that inflicts my sweeping arm with rigor mortis should I so much as look at a broom.
+I put in long days, I work overtime, I'm allergic to Pine-Sol, I have this debilating RSI that inflicts my sweeping arm with rigor mortis should I so much as look at a broom.
 No, really.
 You have no idea.

 This is the kind of futile quest that could drive a woman to madness.
 However, I do have one powerful weapon in my sanity arsenal and that is my very wise, very sensible mother.
 (I keep waiting for signs that I take after her.
 So far, I'm seeing this: we both have dark hair.)
 Recently I whined to my mom about my messy house and this is what she said:

 Wait, what?
 That sounds like common sense, or as I like to call it, a foreign language.

 "For busy people who work long hours," mom said.

 "Which I am!"
 I said.
 "And I do!
 You know what, mom?
 I'm going to hire a housecleaner!
 I know a good idea when I hear one."